 Sometimes reading about others’ losses helps us understand our own.
-Below is a recommended list of books which are a must-read if you are grieving the death of a loved one.
+Below is a recommended reading list of books which are a must-read if you are grieving the death of a loved one.

 Sandberg’s ‘Option B’ is a powerful book on re-building life and resilience after devastating yet inevitable setbacks.

 After the unexpected death of her husband, Sandberg went through a traumatic period, as she grieved with her children.
 Feeling a sense of emptiness and void, she struggled to find meaning, joy or happiness in anything again.
-Yet she has bounced back since and found meaning and joy in everything.
+Yet she's bounced back since and found meaning and joy in everything.
 She uses the analogy of building resilience as a muscle that you train and that is available to everyone to exercise, train and develop.

 More book prescriptions can be found at Book Therapy.